KarimSamirLotfy/Data-Analysis-Project/README.md

 2. Analysis Notebook showing the code, thought proceess, Visualizations, Feature extractions and background of the entire project.
 [Analysis Notebook](./explanatory.ipynb)

 3. Exploratory Notebook showing the exploration steps taken and tought process when I was exploring the dataset for the first time.
-[Exploration Notebook](./Explonatory.ipynb)
+[Exploration Notebook](./Exploratory.md)

 4. essay summerizing the key inisghts in case a written formal report is needed for archiving.
-[Exploration Notebook](./Summary.ipynb)
+[Written Summary](./Summary.ipynb)